Field Guide

 Description

 The northern leopard frog is a medium-sized frog with dark spots on the back.
 Two skin folds run down each side of the back.
-In Missouri, it only occurs in our northwestern counties.
+In Missouri, it only occurs in a few northwestern counties along the Iowa border.

 Media